Black-Cooked Tuocha Pu-erh 10years Old - P5

 Green, or raw, pu-erh is the most interesting variety of Chinese tea.
 Raw pu-erh is fermented (not oxidized) in a manufacturing process that creates a tea with a complex flavor profile that changes with aging.

 This pu-erh comes in small compressed domes with an indentation on the bottom.
 One of these cakes is used in a gaiwan or small clay pot (or one of our Personal Push-pots).

 The flavor of this tea is light, and a bit woodsy, with a bit of sweetness that lingers on the palate.
-It has a relatively strong, funky aroma.
+It has a relatively robust and funky aroma.

-Pu-erhs are complex teas and you will want to experiment to find the best way to infuse pu-erh to satisfy your personal taste.
+Pu-erhs are complex teas, and you will want to experiment to find the best way to infuse pu-erh to satisfy your personal taste.
 However, here's a way to get started.
 First, make pu-erh in the Chinese style using a gaiwan or similar small (approx. 6 oz.) pot.
-Place one of these small pu-erh cakes in your gaiwan.
-Use very hot water just off the boil (205 degrees - 210 degrees).
-Your first pour of water into the gaiwan is used to rinse the leaves - pour in the water and immediately pour it back off.
+Place one of these little pu-erh cakes in your gaiwan.
+Use boiling water just off the boil (205 degrees - 210 degrees).
+In your first steep, pour of water into the gaiwan is used to rinse the leaves - pour in the water and immediately pour it back off.
 Then pour in more water, steep for 25 to 30 seconds, and pour off the tea into a tea pitcher or cup.
 Let cool and drink.
 You can infuse the pu-erh many times - add a few seconds to the length of the steep for each successive cup.